VarunSKumar94/A-bunch-of-projects/VarunKumar.md

    - __Research/design validation projects:__ DVP of a subcomponent of a large assembly – carried out tests and presented data using heat maps, graphs as well as story form
    - __Procurement__ - RFP parts locally for special projects and completed same in time constraints
+3) Other internships
+   - Application engineer, Alloysmin Industries Pvt.
+Ltd.– April 2018 to July 2018: entailed meeting customers, and prospective customers and resolving technical issues in product etc. for NCR region.
+     Training for 7QC tools, SPC, Fishbone diagram etc was completed
+   - Maintenance trainee, MALCO Energy Ltd., Nov 2016 – Dec 2016: Roles/responsibities of each
+     plant area understood.
+Operational guidelines was studied and preventive maintenance was carried out with team.
+Safety training necessary for power plant was undergone.
+Industry etiquettes noted.
+   - Summer trainee, Simpsons & Co.
+Ltd. June 2015 – July 2015: Different processes and workstations
+     of Engine Block and